NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 Solving for lens distortion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We employ the solution from :numref:`heights_from_dem`, which mostly takes care
+We employ the recipe from :numref:`heights_from_dem`, which mostly takes care
 of the vertical component of disagreement between the ASP-produced and reference
 DEM, and augment it with GCP, that mostly take care of the horizontal component.